nielsenjared/nielsenjared.github.io/content/blog/probabilities/index.md

 Immensely.

-TODO

-But mathematics is a field in itself, so where do you focus your attention?
+But mathematics is a wide field, so where do you focus your attention?

-I'm going to make the argument that probability theory .
+You could use probability theory to figure that out!

 Do you need to learn probability theory?